90degs2infty/cmake-extended-doxygen/README.md

   )
   ```

-For more fine-grained control, there is the additional source-property `GENERATE_DOXYGEN`.
+For more fine-grained control, there is the additional source file property `GENERATE_DOXYGEN`.
 This property can be used to exclude individual files from the documentation while at the same time including the parent target.
-For the source-property to have any effect, the parent target has to have `GENERATE_DOXYGEN` enabled (i.e. with the parent target-property being disabled, a given source file will not get documented irrespective of the source-property's value)!
+For the source file property to have any effect, the parent target has to have `GENERATE_DOXYGEN` enabled (i.e. with the parent target-property being disabled, a given source file will not get documented irrespective of the source file property's value)!

 ### Introducing the documentation to CMake